 Part Two - 3 days trekking and climbing

 Those wanting still more challenge can stay on an extra three days to spend a night at a climbers’ mountain hut, climb their first glaciated alpine peak on the Wildstrubel, and pass back into the canton of Bern to end the trek in the resort town of Adelboden.

 Booking your trip

 We offer this trip as either an open trip, on which you can sign up by yourself and join a group, or, as a private program for just you and your friends/family.
-The booking process as well as the fee structure is different depending on whether you would like an open or private trip.

 Group size and composition

 Kathy will be leading our trip for 2016, and can take a maximum of 8 trekkers for Part 1.